Adorey92-git/synapse-abf/README.md

 3. Click "Apply Filter" or use View menu
 4. Select cutoff frequency and channel(s)
 5. Filter is permanent and cumulative

+#### Block Detection
+Block detection identifies blocking events in single-channel recordings where the current moves toward 0 pA from the baseline level.

+**How it works:**
+- Blocks are periods where the channel is blocked, causing current to move toward 0 pA
+- If baseline is negative (e.g., -0.25 pA), blocks are less negative values closer to 0 (e.g., -0.1 pA)
+- If baseline is positive (e.g., 0.25 pA), blocks are less positive values closer to 0 (e.g., 0.1 pA)

+**Using Block Detection:**
+1. Open your ABF file
+2. Enable both Cursor 1 and Cursor 2
+3. Position cursors to define the analysis region
+4. Click "Detect Blocks" button or use Analysis → Detect Blocks...
+5. Configure detection parameters:
+   - **Baseline Threshold**:
+     - Auto: Automatically estimates baseline from data distribution
+     - Manual: Enter baseline value directly
+     - Use Cursor 1: Check box to use Cursor 1 Y position as baseline
+   - **Block Threshold Factor**: Sensitivity control (higher = more conservative, default: 2.0)
+   - **Min Block Duration**: Minimum duration for a block event (default: 0.001 s)
+6. Click OK to run detection

+**Output:**
+- **Blocks Table**: Automatically opens showing all detected blocks with:
+  - Block number
+  - Sweep number
+  - Start Time (seconds)
+  - End Time (seconds)
+  - Duration (seconds)
+  - **Average Amplitude**: Mean current during the block (key metric)
+  - Baseline Amplitude: Estimated baseline (open channel) level
+  - Block Depth: How much closer to 0 than baseline
+- **Visual Markers**: Block regions are highlighted on the plot with:
+  - Orange/yellow semi-transparent rectangles showing block regions
+  - Orange square markers indicating average amplitude for each block
+- **Summary Message**: Shows total blocks detected, sweeps analyzed, and average block amplitude

+**Tips:**
+- Use Cursor 1 to set baseline if you know the open channel level
+- Adjust Block Threshold Factor if too many or too few blocks are detected
+- Increase Min Block Duration to filter out brief noise events
+- Block markers update automatically when navigating between sweeps
+- Use "Clear Analysis" to remove all block markers from the plot
+- Copy block data from the table for further analysis in Excel or other programs

 ## Architecture